diku-dk/futhark/docs/language-reference.rst

 By default, Futhark interprets integer literals as ``i32`` values, and decimal literals (integer literals containing a decimal point) as ``f64`` values.
-These defaults can be changed using the `Hakell-inspired
+These defaults can be changed using the `Haskell-inspired
 <https://wiki.haskell.org/Keywords#default>`_ ``default`` keyword.

 To change the ``i32`` default to e.g. ``i64``, type the following at the top of